Fort Worth Dog Bite Lawyer

 - Taunting the dog and grooming it to have aggressive tendencies.

 It’s important to note that Fort Worth has leash laws.
 When a dog is away from its home, it must be restrained on a leash at all times.
 If you were bitten by an unleashed dog in a public space, the owner may be considered negligent per se.
 Negligence per se means that you suffered an injury because the dog owner violated a safety law that was intended to protect you.

 Dog owners can also be strictly liable for injuries caused by their canine companions.
 You may not have to prove that the owner was negligent if you were attacked by a dangerous dog.
 A dangerous dog is one with a history of vicious and aggressive behavior.

 If you were attacked by a dangerous dog, you’d simply have to establish that the owner knew or should have known that the animal had attacked or bitten someone in the past.

 The Owner Might Try to Say You Provoked the Dog

 Dog owners will not want to take responsibility for your injuries, especially if the dog hasn’t been aggressive in the past.
 So, be prepared to be blamed for the attack.
 The owner might admit that the dog hurt you, but only because you provoked the dog.
 If this defense is successful, they may be able to escape liability.

 This is why a thorough, in-depth investigation into the circumstances around your attack is critical.
-Our Fort Worth dog bite lawyers will work hard to gather evidence to disprove these claims and identify the actual circumstances that led to the attack.
-We have decades of experience handling these challenging cases and know how to build a strong case on your behalf.
+As a Fort Worth dog bite lawyer, Jason Stephens will work hard to gather evidence to disprove these claims and identify the actual circumstances that led to the attack.
+He has decades of experience handling these challenging cases and knows how to build a strong case on your behalf.

 It’s important to note that an owner can’t use the provocation argument if the dog bite victim was a child.
 Children often don’t – and can’t – appreciate the likely consequences of their actions.
 When children are harmed, owners are almost always held accountable.